PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/ReportingAndVisualisatingData.md

 Please follow the links below to continue the class:
 1. Lecture: 3 hours (2* 1.5 hours)
 2. More learning on visualisations: Optional
-3. Mock-Assessment: 5 (on your own discretion)
+3. Datalab Preparation: 5 (on your own discretion) hours

 ## Questions or issues?